MBasting/SRGAN/index.md

 ### Loading the data

 In order to load the rock data samples efficiently (from [https://www.digitalrocksportal.org/projects/215](https://www.digitalrocksportal.org/projects/215)), there is a need for an efficient Data Loader that can transfer the samples to the GPU in batches and Dataset class that holds the location to the images.
-The Dataset additionally can apply transformation on the samples if needed, in our case this is Random Cropping on both the low resolution and high resolution data samples to 64 x 64 (LR) and 192 x 192 (HR) and converting the samples to 1 colour channel as all samples in the dataset are grey images represented by 3 identical colour channels.
-An important note here is that these crops are linked as the SRGAN should reproduce the HR images from LR images as best as possible using upscaling.
+The Dataset additionally can apply transformation on the samples if needed, in our case this is Random Cropping on both the low resolution and high resolution data samples to 64 x 64 (LR) and 192 x 192 (HR) and converting the samples to 1 colour channel, as all samples in the dataset are grey images represented by 3 identical colour channels.
+This was not mentioned in the paper but added by us.
+An important note here is that the crops of the LR images and HR images are linked as the SRGAN should reproduce the HR images from LR images as best as possible using upscaling.
 The Torchvision transforms module has the `get_params` method that helps with that.

 ```python
 # Transform operations